 The latency of the Everest 310 is average for Bluetooth headphones.
 You might notice a delay when watching video content.
 However, some devices and apps seem to offer some sort of compensation so you might not notice this delay as much.
 Nevertheless, 197ms will still be too high for gaming.

 The JBL Everest 310 are decent-sounding headphones that set themselves apart by their unique music sharing feature.
 However, their on-ear design is a bit bulky and isn’t the most comfortable, and they don’t block much noise like over-ear headphones.
 If you still prefer the on-ear fit, look at our recommendations for the best on-ear headphones.
-See also our recommendations for the best wireless headphones and the best noise cancelling over-ear headphones.
+See also our recommendations for the best wireless headphones.

 The JBL Everest 710 and JBL Everest 310 are basically the same headphones, but the 710 is the over-ear model while the 310 is the on-ear one.
 The Everest 710 are more versatile as they are more comfortable and better-built.
 They also have a more accurate bass and an overall better sound.
 On the other hand, the Everest 310 are more consistent across different users and are slightly less bulky than their over-ear variant.